Six dead and dozens injured in Greek storm

 (CNN)A freak storm in northern Greece killed six tourists and left more than 30 others injured on Wednesday.

-Eyewitness video shows violent winds and rain hitting Halkdiki, an area near Thessaloniki popular with holidaymakers, around 9.45 p.m. local time (2.45 p.m.
+Eyewitness video shows violent winds and rain hitting Halkidiki, an area near Thessaloniki popular with holidaymakers, around 9.45 p.m. local time (2.45 p.m.
 ET).

 An elderly Czech couple were killed when their caravan was blown over, and two Russians and two Romanians also died, according to CNN affiliate CNN Greece.